rocicorp/replicache-client/doc/auth.md

 Your server will need to create tokens and send them to clients periodically.
 The method to sign varies by language/environment.
 See [jwt.io](https://jwt.io/) to find a compatible implementation.

-Replicant JWTs are signed with ES256.
+Replicache JWTs are signed with ES256.

 ## Test Token